Technical specialists and professionals for your business

 International Transfers

-International remittances are more tightly regulated.
-If you do not yet have an ARC and only opened a “passport account,” you will generally not be able to send money abroad at all.
+International remittances are very tightly regulated.
+If you do not yet have an ARC and have only opened a “passport account,” you will generally not be able to send money abroad at all.
 These accounts are intended only for local deposits and withdrawals and must later be upgraded with your ARC.

 Raising the Limits